fanglab/MeMoRe/docs/detailed_tutorial_content.rst

    **Figure 11**: MeMoRe results for ONT dataset of C. perfringens's GAT5mC methylation motif.

-This can be visualy confirmed by generating the refine plot for HGATCD (H = A, C, or T; D = A, G, or T) which explicitly exclude overlaps with GGW5mCC.
+This can be visually confirmed by generating the refine plot for HGATCD (H = A, C, or T; D = A, G, or T) which explicitly exclude overlaps with GGW5mCC.

 .. figure:: figures/HGATCD_5_ont.png
    :width: 800